May 18, 1944

 Group, based at Nadzab sends a detachment to operate from Tadji with C 47s.

 B-24s hit targets of opportunity on Halmahera and bomb Bosnik.
-B-25s hit Larot, Celebes Islands and Saumlakki on Tanimbar.
+B-25s hit Larot on Celebes and Saumlakki on Tanimbar.